skibblenybbles/django-grunt/README.md

 to pass Grunt-related context variables to your templates.
 Both methods set boolean values named `grunt_js` and `grunt_css`, which your templates can use to decide whether to serve "normal" static files or static files which have been processed by Grunt.
 These values are `False` by default.
-The `gruntserver` management command sets them to `True`.
-Generally, you'll set them to `True` in your production server's settings file to serve files that have been combined, compressed or otherwise manipulated by Grunt.
+Generally, they'll be `False` in development and `True` in your production server's settings file.
+The `gruntserver` management command sets them to `True` so you can simulate your production setup.

 The view mixin is located in `grunt.views.mixins.GruntConfigMixin`.
 You should call its `grunt_config()` method to retrieve or update a dictionary